When I was recently asked this question...

-With cell phones, email, social e-networking, texting, and their ilk, the common (not fancy) practice of letter writing has become a lost art and practice.
+With the advent of cell phones, email, social e-networking, texting, [and now tweeting], and their ilk, the common (not fancy) practice of letter writing has become a lost art and practice.

-But there was a time that written letters would begin with a greeting such as "Dear so and so" and conclude with a farewell acknowledgment such as "Sincerely yours".
+But there was a time that written letters would begin with a valediction, a greeting such as "Dear so and so," and conclude with a valediction, a farewell acknowledgment such as "Sincerely yours".

-I first began using "Yours for good fermentables" as a valediction in letters I was writing in the early 1990s, merely as a riff, but with beery poetic license.
+I began using the phrase "Yours for good fermentables" as a closing in my letters —a riff, but with beery poetic license.
 As my beer career blossomed, the boozy valediction remained, but now moved front and center.